U.S. ready to ease Iran sanctions if Tehran acts

 The European Union’s top sanctions official has also joined the bloc’s delegation at the talks.

-Iran says its nuclear program is peaceful and intended for energy production.

-Since 2006, it has rejected U.N.
+Since 2006, Iran has rejected U.N.
 Security Council demands that it halt uranium enrichment and has continued to expand its nuclear fuel program, leading to increasingly harsh sanctions.

 This week’s meeting follows the June election of President Hassan Rouhani, a relative moderate who says he wants to thaw Iran’s icy relations with the West to secure the removal of punitive sanctions that have hobbled its oil-based economy.

-Foreign ministers from the P5+1 - including U.S. Secretary of State John Kerry - met with Zarif on the sidelines of the U.N.
+Foreign ministers from the P5+1 - including U.S. Secretary of State John Kerry - met with their Iranian counterpart, Zarif, on the sidelines of the U.N.
 General Assembly last month when they announced the plan for this week’s meeting.

-A day after Kerry met Zarif in New York, President Barack Obama and Rouhani spoke by telephone, the highest level U.S.-Iranian contact since Iran’s Islamic revolution in 1979.
+A day after the Kerry-Zarif meeting, President Barack Obama and Rouhani spoke by telephone, the highest level U.S.-Iranian contact since Iran’s Islamic revolution in 1979.
 Washington and Tehran have not had diplomatic relations since 1980.

 ”Tomorrow is the start of a difficult and relatively time-consuming way forward,“ he said on his Facebook page late on Sunday. ”I am hopeful that by Wednesday we can reach agreement on a road map to find a path towards resolution.